giangntse150746/my-profile/README.md

 # Welcome to 'My Profile' project
-## This is a webpage's repository which developed and powered by me - GiangNTSE150746.
+## This is a webpage's repository which is developed by me - GiangNTSE150746.

 ### You will find in this repository some information about me.
 * .gitignore file